Qiskit/qiskit/docs/apidoc/index.rst

 .. module:: qiskit
 ..
-   Within each section, the modules should be arranged alphabetically to align with qiskit/documentation.
+   Within each section, the modules should be ordered alphabetically by module name (not RST filename).

 =============
 API Reference